Quantum spin Hall effect

-The quantum spin Hall state is a state of matter proposed to exist in special, two-dimensional semiconductors that have a quantized spin-Hall conductance and a vanishing charge-Hall conductance.
-The quantum spin Hall state of matter is the cousin of the integer quantum Hall state, and that does not require the application of a large magnetic field.
+The quantum spin Hall state is a state of matter in two-dimensional semiconductors that have a quantized spin-Hall conductance and a vanishing charge-Hall conductance.
+The quantum spin Hall state of matter is the cousin of the integer quantum Hall state, and does not require the application of a large magnetic field.
 The quantum spin Hall state does not break charge conservation symmetry and spin-$S_z$ conservation symmetry (in order to have well defined Hall conductances).